bob-606/5.easa.fi/README.md

 ## 95. The trim tab at the elevator is deflected upwards.
 In which position is the corresponding indicator?
-The trim tab at the elevator is deflected upwards.
-In which position is the corresponding indicator?
 - Laterally trimmed
 - ***Nose-down position***
 - Neutral position